OpenDSA/OpenDSA/RST/source/Development/MiscMath.rst

 This is because there are :math:`n` choices for the first member in the permutation; for each choice of first member there are :math:`n-1` choices for the second member, and so on.
-Sometimes one would like to obtain a :dfn:`random permutation` for a sequence, that is, one of the :math:`n!` possible permutations is selected in such a way that each permutation has equal probability of being selected.
+Sometimes one would like to obtain a :term:`random permutation` for a sequence, that is, one of the :math:`n!` possible permutations is selected in such a way that each permutation has equal probability of being selected.